ConservationMetrics/gc-docs/docs/reference/integrated-tools/comapeo/index.md

 [CoMapeo](https://www.comapeo.app/) is an offline-first mapping and data collection tool designed specifically for indigenous communities and grassroots organizations.
 Built with a focus on data sovereignty and community control, CoMapeo allows communities to map their territories, document environmental changes, and collect evidence of environmental impacts without relying on external internet infrastructure.

-## Why CoMapeo is Integrated with GuardianConnector
+## Why CoMapeo is Integrated with Guardian Connector

 - **Data Sovereignty**: Gives communities full control over their data and mapping processes
 - **Offline-First Design**: Works completely offline, essential for remote areas without internet access